rubensa/springframework/spring/samples/webflow/readme.txt

 /*
  * webflow-samples
  *
+ * birthdate - demonstrates Struts integration and the MultiAction
+ * fileupload - demonstrates multipart file upload with webflow
+ * flowlauncher - demonstrates the different ways to launch flows from web pages
+ * itemlist - demonstrates application transaction tokens and expired flow cleanup
+ * numberguess - demonstrates how to play a game with spring web flow
  * phonebook - central sample demonstrating most webflow features
- * itemlist - demonstrates application transaction tokens and expired flow cleanup
- * fileupload - demonstrates multipart file upload with webflow
- * birthdate - demonstrates Struts integration and the MultiAction
  * sellitem - demonstrates a wizard with conditional transitions and continuations *
  * @author Keith Donald